 Foucault recognizes that the positing of discursive formations and the rules of these formations does not make a concrete statement, and he does not even promise that discursive formations will take up the slack where false unities of discourses have been rejected.
-The project remains 'an as yet uncharted land and unforeseeable conclusion.'
+The project remains 'an as yet uncharted land and an unforeseeable conclusion.'
 We have suspended received notions of grand historical continuity, and now we have even erased the more modest signposts of disciplinary divisions.
 It remains to be seen whether Foucault's method will reconstitute them.

-THE METHODOLOICAL BASIS AND TECHNIQUES OF DISCURSIVE ANALYSIS OF CULTURAL TEXTS
+THE METHODOLOICAL BASIS AND TECHNIQUES OF DISCURSIVE ANALYSIS OF TEXTS OF CULTURAL ANTHROPOLOGY Seminar1.

-- 1. Language and communication as fundamentally important subject matters of culturological research. - 2.
-The necessity of search for the historical and cultural determinants of cultural texts. - 3.
+- 1. Language and communication as fundamentally important subject matters of research in the sphere of cultural anthropology. - 2.
+The necessity of search for the historical and cultural determinants of texts of cultural anthropology. - 3.
 The principle of unity and interconnection of diachronic and synchronic approaches. - 4.
-The principle of unity of semantic and pragmatic analysis in the discourse reading of cultural texts.
+The principle of unity of semantic and pragmatic analysis in the discourse reading of texts of cultural anthropology.